Eyescale/Consensus/Release/Version-2.0/README.txt

-	The rules of assignment described in the Changes section of this document apply to the %<?> and %<!> Register Variables, where the additional EENO Register Variable %< holds the proxy instance corresponding to the query result, if any.
+	The rules of assignment described in the Changes section of this document apply to the %<?> and %<!> Register Variables, where the additional EENO Register Variable %< holds the proxy instance to the EENO source.

 	Note here that the occurrence expression